openwisp/openwisp-radius/docs/source/user/settings.rst

 priority among the RadiusUserGroups related to the user with the ``username`` as in the accounting instance.
-In the event there is no user in the database corresponding to the ``username`` in the accounting instance, the failure will be logged with ``info`` level but the accounting will be saved as usual.
+In the event there is no user in the database corresponding to the ``username`` in the accounting instance, the failure will be logged with ``warning`` level but the accounting will be saved as usual.

 Email related settings